Guille1406/The-Legend-of-Zelda-Hyrule-Conquest/README.md

 -play with controllers

--Zoom with k & l
+-Zoom with K & L

 #0.3